-This page shows some of the different types of plasma tubes or sometimes called Rife Tubes, that we manufacture.
-Plasma tubes are used with a wide variety of electronic devices including, but not limited to, Rife technology systems and devices These are tubes which have been developed with a view to providing a variety of choice to experimenters and users of this technology.
+This site is for information only and shows some of the different types of plasma tubes or sometimes called Rife Tubes, that are used with a wide variety of electronic devices including, but not limited to, Rife technology systems and devices.
+These are tubes which have been developed with a view to providing a variety of choice to experimenters and users of this technology.
 They are experimental, as is the assortment of equipment and systems with which these tubes are used.
 Along with each picture is a short description of the tube with some specific comments.
-Anyone wanting further and/or detailed information about the tubes shown, or who may have a particular tube design in mind, are invited to call or e-mail me.

-Any comments /observations / suggestions about this web site are welcomed.
+Any comments /observations / suggestions are welcomed ©2012

 Rife/Bare, EMEM 2/3 and Similar Systems

-The '39 Phanotron tube is an exact duplicate (with the exception of the end caps) of the Phanotron tube that came with the original 1939 Beam Ray Machine.
+The '39 Phanotron tube is a duplicate (with the exception of the end caps) of the Phanotron tube that came with the original 1939 Beam Ray Machine.
 The tube is made from Pyrex and filled with Helium.
 The tube is pictured below.

 '39 Phanotron tube shown energized.

 The Phanotron tube shown just below is somewhat unique in that it has 3 electrodes instead of the usual 2 electrodes.
-This tube is a custom order tube that we fabricated to satisfy a researcher's unique requirements.
 The addition of a third electrode opens the possibility of doing some rather unique things, such as applying a modulation frequency directly to the tube.
 Other possibilities are limited only by your imiganation.

-This first group of tubes are designed and built to be used with the Hartwell SSQ/PA1, or similar type of RF system.
+This first group of plasma tubes are designed and built to be used with the Hartwell SSQ/PA1/PA2, or similar type of RF system.

 SSQ-PT.
-We have recently developed a 1 in. dia. by 16 in. long Pyrex straight tube that is designed for use with Ralph Hartwell's SSQ-2F Rife Beam-Ray controller board.
+Recently developed is a 1 in. dia. by 16 in. long Pyrex straight tube that is designed for use with Ralph Hartwell's SSQ-2F Rife Beam-Ray controller board.
 The tube is designed to be driven directly from the board using the specially designed Matching System which eliminates the requirement for an antenna tuner.
 This tube can also be driven/energized from an RF power amplifier.
 The tube is very easy to light and is very stable once lit.
 Ralph has done very extensive testing on this tube with his system to ensure the tube is reliable under all conditions.
-We have called it the SSQ-PT.
-It is priced at $198.
+It's called the SSQ-PT.
 You can see a picture of the tube below.
-To order this tube or for further info, please feel free to CONTACT us.

 SSQ-PT Plasma Tube in an energized state

-SSQ-ST. This is our most recent plasma tube development for use with Ralph Hartwell's SSQ-2F Rife Beam-Ray controller board.
-This is a specialized variation of our well known SuperTube.
-The tube is almost 2 inches in dia. and is 22 inches long.
+SSQ-ST. This second and larger plasma tube was also developed for use with Ralph Hartwell's SSQ-2F Rife Beam-Ray controller board.
+This is a specialized variation of the well known SuperTube.
+The tube is almost 2 inches in dia. and is 20 inches long.
 It holds about 6 times the gas volume compared to the SSQ-PT tube.
 This means that you can drive it with 'lottsa-watts'...typically in the 200-300 watt range.
 This tube is proving to be a real work horse.
-After an initial burn-in period of about an hour or so, the tube is very stable and lights very easily using the 'E' style electrodes shown on the Spectrotek Products page.
-The SSQ-ST tube is priced at $295.
-To order this tube or for further info, please CONTACT me.
+After an initial burn-in period of about an hour or so, the tube is very stable and lights very easily using the 'E' style electrodes shown on the Spectrotek Products page. .
 Pictures of the tube are shown below.

 SSQ-ST Plasma Tube shown un-energized

-We have developed two new plasma tube types that are designed to work with devices like the SSQ-2F/PA1, or the GB4000/MOPA combination These tubes are shown below.
+Two plasma tube types that are designed to work with devices like the SSQ-2F/PA1, or the GB4000/MOPA combination are shown below.

 8in.
 Wide Electrode Phanotron tube shown energized